creativeoj/liftoff-assignments/P2-Project_Outline/README.md

 MySQL

 ### What I'll Have to Learn
-I took C sharp track, when I took LC101 class.
+I took C sharp track in LC101 class.
-Self-study was little bit a pain, but I understand java, IntelliJ community version, and spring-boot.
+Self-study was little bit a pain, but I learn and understand java, IntelliJ community version, and spring-boot.
 Through this project, I will learn more Java environments.
-And I dive deeper into from a public API, and add JavaScript for application.
+And I dive deeper into from a public API, and add JavaScript for this project.

 ### Project Tracker
 https://trello.com/b/3qNoPiT9/oj-inventory-management-system-project